Hong-Joon Kim (Republic of Korea) – Chair

 Anne Démy-Geroe (Australia)

-Anne Démy-Geroe is the Executive Director of the Brisbane International Film Festival, where she began as the inaugural Artistic Director in 1991.
-Her interest in Asian cinema has led to the establishment of the sole Australian NETPAC Jury at BIFF and a FIPRESCI Jury for Asia-Pacific cinema.
-BIFF also boasts the only Australian Film Festival for Young people and a focus on indigenous film.
-Anne was an organiser for the Queensland Images Film Festival in 1989, has worked on the annual Queensland New Filmmakers Awards for many years, silent film festivals, and Queensland regional film festivals.
+Anne Démy-Geroe is the former Executive Director of the Brisbane International Film Festival, where she began as the inaugural Artistic Director in 1991.
+Her interest in Asian cinema led to the establishment of the sole Australian NETPAC jury at BIFF and a FIPRESCI jury for Asia-Pacific cinema.
+BIFF also boasts the only Australian Film Festival for Young people, Cinesparks.
+Anne was an organiser for the Queensland Images Film Festival in 1989, has worked on the annual Queensland New Filmmakers Awards for many years, Silent Film Festivals and Queensland regional film festivals.
 She is a judge on the prestigious Queensland Premier’s Literary Awards and a past Council Member of the National Film and Sound Archive.
 She has served on international juries from Hawaii to Tehran for NETPAC and others.
 In 2003, Anne was awarded an Australian Centenary Medal for services to the film industry.
+She is currently undertaking her Phd in Iranian Cinema.
 In her leisure time, Anne also ‘tries to play’ Japanese end-blown flute, the Shakuhachi.

 Russell Edwards (Australia)